-The Government commenced the Outer Harbour Ferry Terminal expansion project in late 2006, with an aim of increasing the usable area inside the terminal, easing pressure arising from the sharp increase in visitors.
-The Government installed a self-service clearance system in 2009, and from 2009 to 2011 undertook improvement work at public facilities, including upgrading the new centralised air-conditioning system, adding new roofs, installing electronic displays, assigning passenger waiting area and meeting area, as well as constructing lifts and barrier access outside the harbour, to provide a more comfortable environment.
+The Government commenced the Outer Harbour Ferry Terminal expansion project in late 2006, with an aim of increasing the usable area inside the terminal, easing pressure arising from the sharp increase in visitor numbers.
+The Government installed a self-service clearance system in 2009, and from 2009 to 2011 undertook improvement work at public facilities to provide a more comfortable environment.